jonathanhudak/that-thing/memory-bank/techContext.md

 - **API Documentation from Metadata:** Tools or conventions will be adopted to allow generation of OpenAPI specs from TypeScript types, JSDoc comments, or other code metadata to populate the API Explorer.
 - **Schema Evolution & Data Migration:** Plan for flexible schemas in DynamoDB.
 Develop strategies for batch data migrations (e.g., using Lambda functions) for significant schema changes.
 - **Extended Testing:** Beyond unit and integration tests, incorporate load testing, security testing, and performance testing into the development lifecycle and CI/CD pipeline.
+- **Personal Access Token (PAT) Security (Future):** Secure generation, storage (hashed), and validation of PATs.
+This includes considerations for token entropy, expiry, scope management, and protection against leakage or replay attacks.
+Potential need for custom API Gateway authorizer for PATs if Cognito authorizers are not suitable.

 ## 4. Key Dependencies (Anticipated)
 ### Node.js Packages: